6 Tips for Setting a Smart Promotional Products Budget

 Still, competitive parity has its merits.
 Your competitor’s promotional strategies must be working — otherwise, they wouldn’t be successful.
 Using their budget as a framework for your own can be valuable when combined with other budgeting strategies.

-Some organizations, usually small businesses, will set their budgets based on what they believe they can afford.
+Some organizations, will set their budgets based on what they believe they can afford.
 This is known as the affordable method, and while it may sound like a logical approach, it isn’t without its flaws.

 One of the main problems with the affordable method is that organizations often disregard their objectives while setting their budget.